 - What system/object is being simulated?

 - What physical processes are included?

 - How is the system being represented in the simulation (particles (Lagrangian), (adaptive) mesh (Eulerian)), both, other?

 - How are the physical processes implemented?

 - What numerical approximations were used (e.g. resolution, softening parameter)?

-- What observables are available for the system/object, possibly as function

-of time?
-As it is a spatial system, at least simulation boxsize, centre-ofmass position.
+- What observables are available for the system/object, possibly as function of time?
+As it is a spatial system, at least simulation boxsize, centre-of-mass position.

-- What observables are available for the constituents, i.e. what is the schema of the objects from which the simulation built e.g. particles in Nbody simulation, grid cells in an adaptive mesh simulation or particle groups in a cluster finder?
+- What observables are available for the constituents, i.e. what is the schema of the objects from which the simulation built e.g. particles in N-body simulation, grid cells in an adaptive mesh simulation or particle groups in a cluster finder?

 - Per snapshot, per simulation object type, per variable:

-- o Characterise the possible values
+- Characterise the possible values

 - Characterise the result

 - Are post-processing results available?

 - Are services/applications available for accessing the results?

 - Which code ran the simulation?

 - Which version of the code?

 - Is software available?

-- Who ran the simulations?

-- What were values of input parameters?

-- How were initial conditions created?

-- How the results are parameterized?

-- Can I access grids of models?
-Can I access individual results?

-&lt;sup>9 Re: Rick Wagner's example of certain properties only being calculated after a certain stage in the simulation is reached.
+&lt;sup>2 Re: Rick Wagner's example of certain properties only being calculated after a certain stage in the simulation is reached.

-- Which are the inputs ingredients (usually, which data collections are used?) - How I can run a simulation?
+- Who ran the simulations? - What were values of input parameters? - How were initial conditions created? - How the results are parameterized? - Can I access grids of models?
+Can I access individual results? - Which are the inputs ingredients (usually, which data collections are used?) - How I can run a simulation?
 Can I do it on-the-fly? - Can include my simulations in the VO in an easy way?
 What I should do? - Can i compare different simulations?
 Can I compare the simulation with my data? - Which simulations provide diagnostic tools? (i.e. distance/extinction/quasi-scale free quantities) - Can I combine the results of different simulations in a single file adapted for my needs (e.g. own code)?

-2.4 Phase 2: domain model
+2.2 Phase 2: domain model

 The result of the analysis phase is a model in its own right, albeit rather sparse and schematic.
-For this purpose we have built on previous work by adapting the so called Domain model for Astronomy proposed in [11].
-This model forms the basic structure of the domain model for SimDB, illustrated in Figure 1.
+For this purpose we have built on previous work by adapting the so called Domain model for Astronomy proposed in [12].
+This model forms the basic structure of the domain model for SimDM, illustrated in Figure 1.